-For the Christian church previously to survive and exist and produce spiritual fruit in the wicked years of the Mao regime, it had to have a patron or defender in China in those years of pain and persecution, and I suggest that benefactor was none other than Premier Chou En-lai.
-And incidentally, no less a controversial politician than Henry Kissinger remarked that Chou “was one of the two or three most impressive men I have ever met.”
-Although I have little respect for Kissinger or his methods of diplomacy, I do believe his judgment on Chou is worth considering.
-Another quote I found concerning Chou was from a famous fashion designer who seems to have known him as she recalls that, “I loved him.
+For the Christian church previously to survive and exist and produce spiritual fruit in the wicked years of the Mao regime, it had to have a patron or defender in China in those years of pain and persecution, and I suggest that benefactor was none other than Premier Zhou Enlai.
+And incidentally, no less a controversial politician than Henry Kissinger remarked that Zhou “was one of the two or three most impressive men I have ever met.”
+Although I have little respect for Kissinger or his methods of diplomacy, I do believe his judgment on Zhou is worth considering.
+Another quote I found concerning Zhou was from a famous fashion designer who seems to have known him as she recalls, “I loved him.
 He was so mild.
 He tried to protect everybody but he compromised so much.”
 Ah, this sounds like so many people, doesn’t it, that we know or have read about.

 The false gods praised and promoted by Mao included Marx and Engel (the terrible two), and he would later create his own poisonous cocktail known as “Maoism.”
 He would also dictate the infamous “Little Red Book,” and to its then-deluded disciples, it would be sacred and almost mystical to them in its pages of anger and alarm.
 Strangely enough, yesterday (25/11/15) Mao’s well-worn little red book was brandished in the House of Common’s of all places by the Labour Party’s Shadow Chancellor of the Exchequer like a prize in his hand.
 He even gleefully quoted Mao (can you believe?) to an astonished and crowded chamber of Parliament.
 The dictator’s ghost sadly lingers on, it seems, and it’s a pity the shadow chancellor didn’t quote Mao, who also recorded in his little book that, “Revolution is not a dinner party.”
 Mao should know because 60 million Chinese people of all classes and wealth and standing were punished under his evil regime, and maybe more.
 Sadly, we will never know.